Southern Magnolia Paper Flower Template – Step by Step DIY Tutorial

 - Fringe scissors (optional)

-- First, fold your rectangle in half lengthwise.
+- First, fold your stamen rectangle in half lengthwise.

-- Then, open the rectangle up and reverse the fold and glue the two non-fringed ends together.
+- Then, open the rectangle, reverse the fold, and glue the two non-fringed ends together.

-- Starting with the slightly 3 smaller petals use a thin dowel to curl the edges of the petals backwards.
-Use your fingers to slightly crease the bottom center of the petals.
+- Starting with the three smaller petals, use a thin dowel to curl the edges of the petals backward.
+Use your fingers to slightly crease the bottom center of the magnolia petals.

 - Add glue to the bottom tip of the petal and glue it around the magnolia yellow stamen and pinch firmly until dry.

-- Curl and slightly crease the remaining petals like we did with the first 3.
-Glue your next petals with the placement in between the first 3 to create a blooming effect.
+- Curl and slightly crease the remaining large petals as we did with the first three.
+Glue your next petals in place in between the first three small petals to create a blooming effect.

-- Keep adding one petal at a time till you have used the remaining 6 or 7 depending on how you feel the flower looks.
+- Keep adding one petal at a time until you have used the remaining six or seven large petals.

-- Repeat the last 2 steps until you feel the flower is fairly even.
+- Repeat the last two steps until you feel the flower is fairly even and looks like it is blooming.

-- To finish the bottom of the magnolia cut about 6-8 inches of corsage tape.
-Add a small bit of glue at the base of one of the petals then wrap the corsage tape down the stem.
+- To finish the bottom of the magnolia, cut about 6 to 8 inches of corsage or floral tape.
+Add a small bit of glue at the base of one of the petals, then wrap the corsage tape down the stem to hide the bottom of the paper petals.

-Enjoy this fun piece of southern flair!
-Let me know how it turned out!
+Enjoy this fun piece of Southern flair!
+Tell me what you did with your beautiful magnolia paper flowers, and show me how they turned out!

 Southern Magnolia Paper Flowers